 By default we head to Google for our entire search.
 Try out Google News Archive Search to search for that bit of news in the whole historical haystack.
 The News archive search can also automatically create timelines which show selected results from relevant time periods that’s really useful for spotting news trends.

 Thanks to these online digital archives, news can be preserved for posterity and made available with a click.
+(And if you’re looking for more than just newspapers, there are plenty of sites archiving old maps, book covers, and more.)
 There’s a lot more trawling you can do on the web…like, check out this Wikipedia page for a complete lists of online news archives from around the world.
 A lot of these publications have searchable indexes.
 If you are a history buff, then old newspapers are a valuable tool to trace the footfalls of history.

 Would you agree that no news is old news when it comes to history?